message/iata/MT.md

 - passengers with a COVID-19 vaccination certificate issued by Malta showing that they were fully vaccinated at least 14 days before arrival; or
 - passengers with a digital EU Digital Covid Certificate (EU DCC) showing that they were fully vaccinated at least 14 days before arrival; or
 - passengers with an NHS Covid Pass issued by the United Kingdom showing that they were fully vaccinated at least 14 days before arrival; or
-- passengers with a COVID-19 vaccination certificate issued in Egypt, Gibraltar, Jersey and Guernsey or Lebanon showing that they were fully vaccinated at least 14 days before arrival; or
+- passengers with a COVID-19 vaccination certificate issued in Canada, Egypt, Gibraltar, Jersey and Guernsey, Kuwait, Lebanon or Singapore showing that they were fully vaccinated at least 14 days before arrival; or
 - passengers with a COVID-19 vaccination certificate issued in Turkey with a QR Code, showing that they were fully vaccinated at least 14 days before arrival; or
 - passengers with a COVID-19 vaccination certificate issued by Dubai Health Authority with a QR Code, showing that they were fully vaccinated at least 14 days before arrival; or
 - passengers with an Al Hosn COVID-19 vaccination certificate issued by the United Arab Emirates, showing that they were fully vaccinated at least 14 days before arrival; or